 A bilingual education can set your child up for life, helping them develop their language skills while gaining internationally recognised qualifications.

-In our Q&A, Bart De Roeck, Headmaster at the International School of Leuven, touts the benefits of providing younger students with foreign language skills, and explains here why the advantages of an early exposure to different cultures cannot be overstated.
+In our Q&A, a headmaster, touts the benefits of providing younger students with foreign language skills, and explains here why the advantages of an early exposure to different cultures cannot be overstated.

 Q: How did you end up in international education?